8 Best FREE Data Modeling Tools (2025)

 3) Erwin Data Modeler

-During the period of my assessment, I checked Erwin and found it to be a highly functional data modeling tool for creating logical, physical, and conceptual data models.
+During my assessment, I checked Erwin and found it to be a highly functional data modeling tool for creating logical, physical, and conceptual data models.
 It is ideal for building real-world databases from physical models.
 This tool supports data transfer and agile methodologies with diverse import/export functionalities.

 Erwin Data Modeler efficiently synchronizes forward and reverse engineering of data definition code, supports databases like Hive and Oracle, and allows you to extract accurate modeling data from CRM and ERP.
 With features like drag-and-drop builder and centralized model management, it ensures your business and technical users collaborate effectively.